[PREV - IN_THE_LIMIT] [TOP]

 meaning.

-the true structure of
+The true structure of

 ideas presumed to follow

-the history of a changes
+the history of meanings;

 Someone mentioned in